BDC Hamburger Icon

 Did You Know?Did you know

 One benefit of accrual accounting is that it tells you precisely how much money you make and spend in a certain time frame.
-That information gives you insight into when your business is busy and slow, thereby helping you project further out than you could with a cash accounting method.
+That information gives you insight into when your business is busy and slow; this knowledge helps you project further out than you could with a cash-accounting method.

 “Most small businesses start off with cash accounting, and as they grow and get bigger, they move to accrual accounting,” said Robert Smith, managing director at accounting and tax advisory firm CBIZ & MHM.